iccaving/icccsite/content/wiki/Gear Specific Guides/FirstAid.md

 - One sterile dressing: covering a wound that has stopped bleeding and has been rinsed, part of an eye patch
 - 2 paracetamol: general pain relief (analgesic).
 Probably most useful for headaches
 - 2 ibuprofen: pain relief and also actively reduces swelling.
 Absolute go to for bumps, bruises, sprains etc.
+- 1 sterile saline pod.
+Pierce with a knife to make a small hole.
+Squeeze tightly and direct the stream of high pressure water into the wound.
+This will remove debris.
+- 5 steri-strips.
+Can br used to close a wound after it has been cleaned with sterile saline solution.

 Note: There is a belief in the first aid community in the UK that you should not give or offer someone drugs such as ibuprofen and paracetamol, but instead allow the patient to take them.
 This statement is included for completeness.